skalenetwork/libBLS/README.md

 ```
 where public_shares_all is shared_ptr to matrix of all public shares ( its type is std::shared_ptr<std::vector<std::vector<encryption::element_wrapper>>>).

-Here is an example of Threshold Encryption algorythm with DKG simulation for t = 3, n = 4.
+Here is an example of Threshold Encryption algorithm with DKG simulation for t = 3, n = 4.
 ```cpp
 size_t num_signed = 3;
 size_t num_all = 4;